BenzterBit/Sudoku-Solver/README.md

 for the blank spaces , enter '0' (zero)

 Then run the python script -> solver.py

 It will give the solution as shown above

 Time Complexity = O(9^(n^2))

 Space Complexity = O(n^2)

-where 'n' is length of row of sudoku
+where 'n' is the length of the rows/columns of the Sudoku